sikelos13/crypto-finder/README.md

-## Netdata-assignment
+## NetData-assignment

-Netdata assignment using CRA and Coingecko API.
+NetData assignment using CRA and Coingecko API.
 ## Build With

 * [React](https://reactjs.org/)